Required Permits in Setting Up your Office Space in the Philippines

 Requirements for a Building Permit:

-• Signed and Sealed Plans: To apply for a Building Permit, you need to submit detailed architectural and engineering plans that have been signed and sealed by a licensed architect or engineer.
+Signed and Sealed Plans: To apply for a Building Permit, you need to submit detailed architectural and engineering plans that have been signed and sealed by duly licensed professionals.
 These plans must include details such as the layout, structural design, electrical wiring, and plumbing systems.
+Signed and Sealed Plans inclusions and designated signatories: Architectural Plans – signed and sealed by a Licensed Architect

 Why it’s important: